imgen/Dakata/README.md

 I only created `IDbProvider` implementation for `SQL Server` and `MySQL`.
 It's very easy to implement for other databases that `SqlKata` supports.

 ## Example project
-The example project uses `SQL Server`'s sample database `WorldWideImporters`.
-You can import the database by downloading the .bak file from below link
+The example project uses `SQL Server` sample database `WorldWideImporters`.
+You can import the database by downloading the `.bak` file from below link

 [WorldWideImporters Sample DB](https://github.com/microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0)